Traders of the month: May

 Mark shared with us one of the simplest slow-cooked lamb recipes imaginable – maximum reward for minimal effort.

-Flori Porja, Brindisa’s head chef, shared a typically appealing recipe for grilled hispi cabbage with a classic Canarian cheese puree.
+Flori Porja, Brindisa’s head chef, shared a typically appealing recipe for a tapas dish of fried goat’s cheese with beetroot crisps.

 Taste Croatia